wjeon/TinyFakeHost/README.md

 ***Summary***

-TinyFakeHost is a library that can help you to fake a backend web service when you test an application that calls the backend service.
+TinyFakeHost is a library designed to simulate backend web service responses in your tests.
+It allows you to easily fake HTTP responses for your application, enabling more comprehensive testing compared to mocking the client method directly.

-Faking the backend service sometime can be more helpful than faking the service client method to return the fake result for the situations like:
+***Why Use TinyFakeHost?***

-* the service client method may have a bug
+When testing applications that make backend calls, mocking client code can fall short.
+TinyFakeHost provides a simple but powerful solution to fake real HTTP backend behavior in your tests.

-* you need to test for the backend service timing out
+Use TinyFakeHost when you want to:

-and more.
+* Simulate realistic backend responses, including query parameters, form posts, and HTTP methods.

-With TinyFakeHost, you can:
+* Test for timeouts, slow responses, or specific HTTP status codes (e.g., 404, 500).
-* fake a backend web service’s response for the expected query request with optional parameters
+* Assert that your application actually made the expected requests - not just return fake data.
-* assert the expected query with optional parameters has been requested
+* View all incoming requests during tests for easier debugging.

-* check all the requested queries
+TinyFakeHost helps you validate the request construction (including query parameters and method), timing issues, and other edge cases that are difficult to test using client-side mocks alone.

-***NuGet***
+***NuGet Package***

 https://www.nuget.org/packages/TinyFakeHost/

-***Port conflict management:***
+***Port Conflict Handling***

-When two fake hosts run concurrently with the same port number, one fake host waits until the other finishes.
+When running multiple fake hosts on the same port, TinyFakeHost automatically prevents conflicts by having one fake host wait until the other finishes.
+This eliminates the need for manual port management, making it safe to run tests in parallel.

-Examples:
+Example Usage:
 ---------
-***Start and stop a fake host***
+***Start and Stop a Fake Host***
 ```
 [SetUp]
 public void SetUp()
 {
     _tinyFakeHost = new TinyFakeHost("http://localhost:5432/someService/v1/");
-    _faker = _tinyFakeHost.GetFaker(); // When you fake backend web service responses
+    _faker = _tinyFakeHost.GetFaker(); // Use this to fake backend responses
-    _asserter = _tinyFakeHost.GetAsserter(); // When you assert expected queries have been requested
+    _asserter = _tinyFakeHost.GetAsserter(); // Use this to assert expected queries
     _tinyFakeHost.Start();
 }